jejellyroll-fr/fpdb-3/README.md

 - Filter bug (player and site =not good working)
 - will probably replace by web version(TO DO)
 >import
-- PMU not working siteid error(TODO)
+- PMU not working siteid error(TODO: WIP)
 - correct bug import from pokertracker summary (TODO)
 - add SWC and so on
 - re add old dead sites
 >graphviz
-- use more modern lib (plotty ...)
 - improve visualization (TODO)
 - will probably replace by web version(TO DO)
 >stats